 Her main hope is that you give whisky a go – whether you’re a novice or not!
 She wants you to stay tuned to her news about whisky, to read about the women out there who love it or who work in the industry, and to know that this spirit really is, “The Water of Life”.

-If you do want to drop her a line, send her some samples, share your experiences or book a whisky tasting, you can do so through the following means:
+If you do want to drop her a line, send her some samples, share your experiences or book a whisky tasting or corporate event, you can do so through the following means: